"...stories birling through my mind..."

 Auxiliary verbs are also dropped, so that I could never get my head around being told to say, ‘May I go to the toilet,’ in school.
 It was confusing.
 We tend to say will instead of shall and want for ought.
 The pronoun variation is the part that most people can relate to as we subconsciously retain ye in spoken English.
 The definite article is used in a unique way.
 ‘He’s a great han’ at the google.’
 Many changes only happen in the past tense: brung (brought) is very common in East Antrim.

 The most frequently used verbs and vocabulary in our speech are closer to Old and Middle English than Modern English.
 During the Middle English period, 10,000 French words entered the English language, and most of them are still used today.
 People is one of the most common, and most of us would write the word people on paper before we would write the word folk.
 In our spoken language we prefer seat to chair, we say lovely more than beautiful, and we take heed instead of paying attention.
-There’s an Old English feel to many of the constructions.
+The brunt of our spoken language has pre-French Germanic roots.
+There is likewise an Old English feel to many of the constructions in Ulster-Scots.
 Fur fear o’ is a phrase I must have heard thousands of times.
 It means in case.
 And many children of 1980s Northern Ireland will remember being to told or tawl to raise their arms to clean under their oxters.
 A wheen of weans would be what you call children today.
 Aye replaces always.
 ‘He’s aye playing on thon computer,’ was my brother’s crime.

 Ulster Scots is not the only dialect in Ireland